-31-37 King Street East has historical and associative value as the Williamson and Ivory Block.
-Constructed between 1890 and 1891, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
-It has direct historical relationships with the history of commercial and economic development in Omemee as home to two important local businesses in the late nineteenth century: Williamson's Harness and Shoe Store and Thomas Ivory and Sons General Store.
-Through these businesses, it provides information regarding the economic growth of the community throughout the second half of the nineteenth century.
+13-17 King Street East has historical and associative value as the Grandy Block.
+Constructed in 1892, it yields information regarding the reconstruction of Omemee after a series of fires in the early 1890s and the development of its businesses in the late nineteenth century.
+It has direct historical relationships with the history of commercial and economic development in Omemee as a commercial building within the downtown that provides information regarding the economic growth of the community throughout the second half of the nineteenth century.
+More specifically, it is the former home of the Omemee post office that once occupied the corner unit and yields information regarding the importance of the mail in turn of the century communities.